godotengine/godot-docs/learning/step_by_step/gui_tutorial.rst

 -  :ref:`TextureProgress <class_TextureProgress>`: Displays a single
    textured progress bar.

-Additionally, re-positioning of controls is most efficiently done with anchors in this case (see the :ref:`doc_size_and_anchors` tutorial for more information).
+Additionally, re-positioning of controls is most efficiently done with anchors when using these controls (see the [Size and Anchors](tutorial_gui_repositioning) tutorial for more info).

 In any case, it will happen often that even for simple games, more complex UI behaviors are required.
 An example of this is a scrolling